dial800/docs.dial800.com/README.md

     <dd></dd>
 </dl>
 #####Notes
 If the "&lt;ID&gt;" element is used, no other “Core Data” parameters are required, nor should they be passed, or an error will be issued.
-The “<ID>” element must always be passed on its own.
+The “&lt;ID&gt;” element must always be passed on its own.

+If the “&lt;ID&gt;” element is not passed/used, then the “&lt;ANI&gt;”, “&lt;Target&gt;”, and “&lt;CallStart&gt;” elements will be required to be passed, and the “&lt;DNIS&gt;” element may optionally be passed.

 ### XML - Data